Package 'walk'

 fit

-A moveMMPP fitted model object from fit_mmpp_dir.
+A fitted model object from fit_ctmc.

 sparse